Sun-Dried Tomato Pasta on your table in 20 minutes!

 This Shrimp Pesto Pasta could also be turned into a rice dish by stirring into rice or even over spaghetti squash or zoodles for a low carb alternative.

-For this Shrimp Pesto Pasta recipe, you are going to want to use shrimp that is:
+For this easy shrimp pasta recipe, you are going to want to use shrimp that is:

 - 31/35 count/pound